ChuankeFu/Academic/content/authors/admin/_index.md

 ---

  I am a PhD student of  animal breeding in Huazhong Agricultural University.
-My research interests include genomic selection and maching learing in animal breeding.
+My research interests include genomic selection and machine learing in animal breeding.
 I'm familiar with the programing with R and Rcpp(C++).